bensbigolbeard/marsattracts/README.md

 - ZURB Foundation
 - CSS3
 - jQuery
+- jQuery Knob

 #####API's &amp; Gems
 - Mandrill for Action Mailer
 - Custom scraper for Mars weather collection
 - ForecastIO
 - Chart.js

+#####To Do
+- Maths: calculating the distance &amp; travel time using Kepler's Laws, Hohmann Transfer Orbit; adding and displaying the trip's total cost
+- Incorporate Stripe for collecting payment
+- Refactor: break the controllers into separate files; make use of templates
+- Add a static 'About Us' page
+- Make the animations at the end flow more smoothly

 ##### built in Austin, TX, January 2014